 This policy is in place to ensure transparency and accountability in terms of supply chain activity carried out by Sunderland City Council's Learning and Skills Service.
-The policy is also designed to meet the Education and Skills Funding Agency (ESFA) mandatory requirement that such a policy is in place prior to any sub-contracting activity taking place in 2020-21.
+The policy is also designed to meet the Education and Skills Funding Agency's mandatory requirement that such a policy is in place prior to any sub-contracting activity taking place in 2021-22.

-The Council's current sub-contractors are due for review in 2021.
+The Council's current sub-contractors are due for review in 2022.